dylnb/arborly/src/lib.typ

     (children, style, body-width, ..rest),
     horizontal-gap,
   ) = {
+    // Use local gap override if this node has a 'sep' style let local-gap = if "sep" in style {style.sep} else {horizontal-gap}

     // children = children.map(child => compute-horizontal-offset(child, horizontal-gap))
     let new-children = ()
     for child in children {